 If you are one of many Canadians who are fed up with paying excessive monthly bank fees, the growing popularity and numbers of online-only (digital) banks is good news to you.
-As per Statistics Canada, Canadians paid an average of $216 in bank fees in 2015.
+As per Statistics Canada, Canadians pay more than $200 in bank fees per year.

-It’s not just chequing fees that should make you consider banking with an online-only bank.
+It’s not just chequing fees that should make you consider banking with an online-only bank like Tangerine Bank.
 There are so many other convincing reasons, including: